mjordan/islandora_workbench_docs/docs/fields.md

 * If you want do not want to create media for any of the rows in your CSV file, include `nodes_only: true` in your configuration file.
 More detail [is available](/islandora_workbench_docs/nodes_only/).
 * `file` values that contain non-ASCII characters are normalized to their ASCII equivalents.
 See [this issue](https://github.com/mjordan/islandora_workbench/issues/192) for more information.
 * The Drupal filesystem where files are stored is determined by each media type's file field configuration.
 It is not possible to override that configuration.
+* The maximum size of files that Workbench can ingest is determined by configuration settings on the Drupal server.
+[More information](/islandora_workbench_docs/preparing_data/#preparing-to-ingest-large-files) on  adjusting these settings is available.

 Things to note about URLs as `file` values: